saintzaw/tp/docs/UserGuide.md

 #### 5.2.4 Deleting Module From Module Plan: `delete`
 **Function**

-Should you have no longer wish to take a module, you can use this command to delete the module from your module plan.
+Should you no longer wish to take a module, you can use this command to delete the module from your module plan.

 |  [Parameter](#8-glossary)  |    Description    |                                                               Accepted Inputs                                                                |
 |:-----------:|:-----------------:|:--------------------------------------------------------------------------------------------------------------------------------------------:|